latifa-yari/Time-Series-Forecasting-ARCH-and-GARCH-Models/README.md

 - Residuals analysis confirmed model assumptions and fitness.

 ## Files Included
-- ARCH_GARCH _Updated.ipynb – Jupyter Notebook with full analysis
+- ARCH_GARCH.ipynb – Jupyter Notebook with full analysis
-- bitcoin_prices.csv – Dataset used (replace with your actual filename)
+- BTC-USD.csv – Dataset used

 ## Takeaway
 This project demonstrates the practical use of volatility modeling in financial data science.
 It serves as a solid foundation for roles in quantitative analysis, risk forecasting, or cryptocurrency research.